FOR IMMEDIATE RELEASE

-As one of the only California foundations making grants in this area, TCWF has awarded more than $45 million to increase the diversity of the health workforce through a variety of approaches, including research, scholarship and loan repayment programs and leadership recognition.
-A number of factors have contributed to the Foundation's decade-long commitment to increasing California's health workforce and its diversity.
-Research from the Foundation confirms serious health worker shortages across the state, particularly in primary care and allied health professions, as well as a lack of racial and ethnic diversity in the health workforce.
+As one of the only California foundations making grants in this area, TCWF has awarded more than $49 million to increase the diversity of the health workforce through a variety of approaches, including research, scholarship and loan repayment programs and leadership recognition.
+A number of factors have contributed to the Foundation’s commitment to increasing California’s health workforce and its diversity.
+Research from the Foundation confirms health worker shortages in several professions across the state, particularly in primary care and allied health, as well as a lack of racial and ethnic diversity in the health workforce.

 The California Wellness Foundation is a private independent foundation created in 1992 with a mission to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.
 The Foundation prioritizes eight issues for funding: diversity in the health professions, environmental health, healthy aging, mental health, teenage pregnancy prevention, violence prevention, women’s health and work and health.
 It also responds to timely issues and special projects outside the funding priorities.

 Since its founding in 1992, TCWF has awarded 6,919 grants totaling more than $852 million.
 Please visit TCWF’s website at CalWellness.org for more information, including a newsroom section devoted to the award and the three honorees.
 High-resolution photos are available.
 Video interview clips are posted at TCWF’s YouTube channel.